DayZ

 F9 is thumbs up

 F11 is to commit suicide.
-You'll need a sharp tool or a gun to do this.
-And yes it does actually kill you it's not just a taunt like F10.
-To get out of this pose you can press any other button to cancel.
+You'll need a sharp tool of any kind or a loaded gun to do this.
+It's not a taunt like F10.
+To get out of this pose you can press any other button to cancel at any time.
 To confirm, press left click after your character has finished the animation of kneeling on the ground.
+A similar emote that's actually an action is the vomit option.
+This will empty your character's stomach, so I don't recommend binding this.. unless you're a comedic genius

 * VOIP - Hold caps lock to talk in-game.
 Double tap it for constant pickup instead of push to talk.